 Old Age Pensions and Income Tax

 Back to Banknotes in 1910 the Commonwealth Treasury said it would give the same banknote guarantee, Australia-wide, and told the Queensland Treasury to stoppit .
-They purchased all unused private banknote paper, once again, provided that doors were still open, overprinted them with the words "Australian Note", securing them with gold, and foreign bonds.
+They purchased all unused private banknote paper, once again, provided that doors were still open, overprinted them with the words "Australian Note", securing them with gold.

 In December 1911 the Commonwealth Bank, fully owned by the Federal Government, opened for general business.